-'''

-SET XQUERY ORDERING ORDERED
+''' SET XQUERY ORDERING ORDERED

 XQUERY for $i in doc("foo.xml") return $i

-/

-This is equivalent to:

 XQuery declare ordering ordered;

 for $i in doc("foo.xml") return $i

-//

 '''

-13.41.74 SET XQUERY NODE
+13.45.75 SET XQUERY NODE

 '''

 SET XQUERY NODE {BYVALUE | BYREFERENCE | DEFAULT}

 '''

 Sets the node identity preservation mode.
 The preservation mode applies to all expressions that either create a new node (such as element constructors) or return an item or sequence containing nodes (such as path expressions).
 There are three values: